A Common Scenario Many Agents Don’t See Coming

 Final Reminder for Agents

-Before clicking a renewal link, take a moment to confirm that the message is coming from the provider that currently manages your E&O coverage.
+Renewal reminders are useful, but they should not replace a quick verification step.
+Before clicking a renewal link, confirm that the message comes from the organization that currently manages your E&O coverage.
+That small pause can prevent duplicate policies, extra charges, and unnecessary cleanup.

-TLDR: Key Takeaways for Insurance Agents
+Key Takeaways for Insurance Agents

 Frequently Asked Questions